dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 MQTYPE-Query option, the client MUST treat the response as if this option is unsupported by the server and SHOULD process the response as if the MQTYPE-Query option had not been used.

+If the MQTYPE-Response option is present more than once or if a QTx value is duplicate the client MUST treat the answer as invalid (equivalent to FORMERR)

 The client SHOULD subsequently initiate standalone queries (i.e. without using the MQTYPE-Query option) for any QTx value that did not generate a